aimeos/map/README.md

 ### pluck()

-Returns the values of a single column/property from an array of arrays or list of elements in a new map.
+Returns the values of a single column/property from an array of arrays or list of elements in a new map (alias).

 ```php
 public function pluck( string $valuecol = null, string $indexcol = null ) : self